adobe-sign/rest-api-sample/README.md

+**NOTE**: This SDK is deprecated.
+Please refer to https://opensource.adobe.com/acrobat-sign/sdks/.

 # Adobe Sign REST API Sample

 Sample Java clients of Adobe Sign REST API that demonstrates how to use the API as well as some of its key capabilities.